academic-moodle-cooperation/moodle-tiny_styles/json/instructions.md

-    "name": "Enter a minimum 3 characters long name here.", "description": "Write a short category description here.", "showdesc": "pick one of the following: helptext/tooltip/never", "presentation": "pick one of the following: submenu/inline/divider", "enabled": 1,
+    "name": "Enter a minimum 3 characters long name here.", "description": "Write a short category description here.", "showdesc": "pick one of the following: helptext/tooltip/never", "menumode": "pick one of the following: submenu/inline/divider", "enabled": 1,
     "elements": [
         {